Public limited company (NV)

 The capital of a public limited is divided into shares, which are held by the shareholders.
 The ultimate power lies with these shareholders.
 They are allowed to make decisions about the company.
 They may also appoint and dismiss the board.
 Nvs are only allowed to issue registered shares, not bearer shares.

 The directors are responsible for the daily management of the company.
 An nv often has a supervisory board, which monitors the management (two-tier board).
 In other cases, the supervisors are part of the board (one-tier board).
-NVs that trade on the stock market have to follow the Corporate Governance Code, which describes how the management and supervisory board of the company have to inform their shareholders.
+NVs that trade on the stock market have to follow the Corporate Governance Code (in Dutch), which describes how the management and supervisory board of the company have to inform their shareholders.

 A legal entity is obligated to, at least once a year, hold a general meeting (of shareholders).
 This general meeting is where final decisions are made and where financial statements are approved.
 From 1 January 2025, you will be allowed to organise a fully digital general meeting.
 This is in addition to the already existing option of a partially digital (hybrid) meeting.